pastly/movenseed/README.md

 ### Prework

-This stage will recursively read all files inside a given folder and its subfolders and store information on them.
+This stage will recursively read all files inside a given HERE folder and its subfolders and store information on them.
 This information can be used in the Postwork stage to reconstruct the folder.
 Prework expects only HERE directories.

 * `./movenseed.py -s prework -H /music/BandName/Album`
   * This will prepare the given directory for changes.
 Stores file size and hash information in sizes.mns and hashes.mns respectively.